 In summary, dealmakers remain bullish on their outlook for middle market manufacturing M&A in 2017, given the current fiscal and political climate as well as advances in technology.
 In order to remain successful within the industry, it will be important for business owners to remain flexible and adapt to changing technologies, while also being innovative from a workforce education perspective.

 With increased M&A activity in this sector, what trends are we seeing in Environmental Due Diligence?

-Among our clients engaged in mergers and acquisitions, we are witnessing an increase in buyer due diligence prior to the period of exclusivity.
-Many of our clients are reaching out to us before they even submit a Letter of Intent, to review materials and perform a high level environmental overview of the target company, so they can be prepared in management meetings.
-Correspondingly, sellers are becoming better prepared from an environmental perspective.
-We have recently been performing more environmental evaluations for business owners preparing for divestiture of their business.
-Likewise, in situations where we are representing the buyer, we have witnessed sellers coming prepared with environmental reports ahead of the due diligence period.
+As we reported in last year’s manufacturing update, we are still witnessing a significant increase in due diligence prior to the period of exclusivity.
+In fact, many of our clients are reaching out to us before they even submit a Letter of Intent, to review materials and perform a high level environmental overview of the target company, so they can be better prepared in management meetings.
+Correspondingly, on the sell-side, businesses are coming to us to get a “leg up” on negotiations and position themselves in the right light to buyers.
+In order to do this, we perform sell-side environmental evaluations that they can present to buyers in selling materials.
+Likewise, in instances where we are representing the buyer, we have witnessed sellers coming prepared with environmental reports ahead of the due diligence period.
 In these situations, it is important to review these for completeness and accuracy.
 Finally, we are observing an increased reliance on representations and warranties, as well as environmental insurance, to increase confidence around what buyers may have been missed during shortened due diligence periods.